HarshRohila/rx-state-utils/libs/react/public/README.md

 ## State

 - To create state use `createState`.
 This should be in separate file than component to separate state from view.
-Here, I will name the file `facaode.ts`
+Here, I will name the file `facade.ts`

 ```js
 // facade.ts